 In March 2021, the Company entered into a financing agreement ("Agreement") with BankRI that provides for a revolving line-of-credit ("Line") with a maximum borrowing capacity of \$2,000,000 through March 2024.
-Amounts outstanding under the Agreement bear interest at the rate of the one-month LIBOR, or its replacement rate, plus 200 basis points but not less than 3.25% or, at the option of the Company, the Wall Street Journal Prime Rate.
+After June 30, 2023, amounts outstanding under the Agreement bear interest at the rate of the Secured Overnight Financing Rate ("SOFR") plus the one-month SOFR Spread Adjustment of .11448%, but not less than 3.25% or, at the option of the Company, the Wall Street Journal Prime Rate.
 Borrowings under the Line are secured by a First Mortgage on Parcel 5 in the Capital Center District in Providence, Rhode Island (the "Property").
 The Line requires the maintenance of a debt service coverage ratio of not less than 1.25 to 1.0 on the Property and 1.20 to 1.0 for the Company.
-The Agreement contains other restrictive covenants, including, among others, a \$250,000 limitation on the purchase of its outstanding capital stock in any twelve-month period.
+The Agreement contains other restrictive covenants, including, among others, a \$250,000 limitation on the purchase of its outstanding capital stock in any twelvemonth period.
 No advances have been made under the Line.